-The BTJRC is pleased to host research scholars from the United States and China to conduct research projects at Berkeley Lab that support China's climate change mitigation goals.
+The BTJRC is pleased to host research scholars and students from the United States and China to conduct projects at Berkeley Lab that support China's sustainable energy goals.
+Our scholars include researchers from Berkeley Lab, UC Berkeley, and Tsinghua University, as well as experts and investigators from other institutions representing a wide range of disciplines.

 Wei Feng is a Sr. Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 His research focuses on building energy efficiency, building energy simulation, distributed energy system in buildings and communities, building codes and standards.